 Inside: Looking for easy toddler Halloween activities?
 Here are 45 that they will love!

 There are so many Halloween activities for older children, have you noticed?
 But trying to find those for younger children is a bit of a challenge.
 Or so I thought, until I started exploring.
-Before I knew it, I had collected 45 toddler Halloween activities!
+Before I knew it, I had collected over 45 toddler Halloween activities!

 And even if your little one is no longer a toddler, these would still be fun.